 Q. What is the abuse doing to me?

 A. Do you put yourself down?
 Defend your partner's abusive behaviours?
 Lost touch with your friends and family?
 Keep the abuse secret?
 Feel overwhelmed, confused, depressed?
 Think you're crazy?
 Snap at the kids?
 Fear no one else will ever love you?
 Long to tell your partner how you feel but they don't want to hear about it?
-Domestic violence changes the very spirit Woman entered the world as.
+Relationship violence changes the very spirit Woman entered the world as.

 Q. My partner is so charming, who will believe me?